-In order to investigate the potential effect of met3 mutation on the seed transcriptome, we performed a mRNA deep sequencing experiment of 3 DAP (Fig. S6) and 10 DAS (Fig. 5a) seeds (i.e. seeds attached to the septum).
+In order to investigate the potential effect of met3 mutation on the seed transcriptome, we performed a mRNA deep sequencing experiment of 3 DAP (Fig. S8) and 10 DAS (Fig. 5a) seeds (i.e., seeds attached to the septum).
 We then compared the seed transcriptome of met3 seeds to wild-type seeds.
 At 3 DAP, we could only detect one differentially expressed gene: ESM1 (AT3G14210).
-ESM1 was up-regulated in both met3-3 and met3-4 mutant seeds (Fig. S6a-b).
+ESM1 was up-regulated in both met3-3 and met3-4 mutant seeds (Fig. S8a-b).
 At 10 DAS, we could also only see very minor changes to the seed transcriptome (Fig. 5a).
-We could identify only 16 differentially expressed genes with an absolute logFC>2 and FDR<0.05.
+We could identify only 16 differentially expressed genes with an absolute logFC > 2 and FDR < 0.05.
 These results show that reminiscent of the absence of seed phenotype in met3 mutants, the seed transcriptome is also mostly unaffected by the met3 mutation.
 As MET3 expression is regulated by the FIS-PcG complex in the endosperm, we then ask if MET3 mutation could influence the fie transcriptome.
 We, therefore, sequenced the transcriptome of 10 DAS seeds where we selected for fie mutant seeds under the dissecting microscope (white seeds).
-We compared the transcriptome of fie seeds to the transcriptome of fie;met3-3 double mutant seeds.
-We could observe 87 differentially expressed genes (DEG) with an absolute logFC>2 and FDR<0.05 (Fig 5b).
-A Goterm enrichment analysis revealed that these genes are enriched for genes involved in pectin metabolism (GO:0045490, FDR=4.46E-10; GO:0045488, FDR=6.59E-09) and cell-wall related processes (GO:0042545, FDR=8.97E-09; GO:0071555, FDR=4.87E-10, GO:0071554, FDR=5.67E-08) (Fig. 5c and Table S2).
-We then analyzed if among these 87 DEGs some are also modified in fie mutant compared to wild-type.
-We could find that a large proportion of either met3 DEGs (Col vs met3, 11/16) and met3;fie DEGs (fie versus met3fie, 44/87) are missregulated in fie mutant seeds (Fig. 5d).
-We conclude that the met3 mutation does not drastically change the seed transcriptome, but a set of genes are miss-regulated by both met3 and fie mutants.
+We compared the transcriptome of fie seeds to the transcriptome of fie; met3-3 double mutant seeds.
+We could observe 87 differentially expressed genes (DEG) with an absolute logFC > 2 and FDR < 0.05 (Fig. 5b).
+A Goterm enrichment analysis revealed that these genes are enriched for genes involved in pectin metabolism (GO:0.045,490, FDR = 4.46E-10; GO:0,045,488, FDR = 6.59E-09) and cell-wall related processes (GO:0,042,545, FDR = 8.97E-09; GO:0,071,555,